 10. Turn off your phone.

-Give yourself some quiet on Valentine’s Day by turning off your phone and focusing on you or your loved ones.
+Give yourself some quiet on Valentine’s Day by turning off your phone and focusing on your well-being or your loved ones.
 According to the Journal of Social and Personal Relationships, having your phone out during a conversation impedes how you connect with others and decreases the quality of conversations.
 So unplug and connect with your valentines, whatever activities you choose.